 "You are the worst person I know.
 You constantly hit on your best friend's wife; the man pays for your food and rescued you from certain death and this is how you repay him?
 And to add insult to injury, you defecate all over his yard. (getting angrier) And you're such a sponge.
 You pay for nothing.
 You're always like.
 "Ooh, I'll get you later," but later never comes.
 And what really bothers me is you pretend that you're this deep guy that loves women for their souls, but all you do is date bimbos.
 Yeah, I date women for their bodies, but at least I'm honest about it!
 I don't buy them a copy of Catcher in the Rye and then lecture them with some seventh-grade interpretation about how Holden Caulfield is a profound intellectual.
 He wasn't.
 He was a SPOILED BRAT!
 And that's why you like him so much: he's YOU!
 GOD, you're pretentious! (brimming with indignation) And you delude yourself by thinking you're a great writer, even though you're terrible.
 You know, I shoulda known Cheryl Tiegs didn't write me that note.
 She woulda known there's no "A" in the word "definite!"
 And what I think I hate most about you is your textbook liberal agenda.
 How we should (mockingly) "Legalize Pot, maaan..."
 How big business is crushing the underclass; how homelessness is the biggest tragedy in America.
 Well what have YOU done to help?!
 I work down at the soup kitchen, Brian... never seen YOU down there!
 You wanna help?
 GRAB A LADLE!
 And by the way, driving a Prius does not make you Jesus Christ.
 Oh, WAIT!
 You don't believe in Jesus Christ, or any religion for that matter, because (mockingly) "religion is for idiots."
 Well who the HELL are YOU to talk down to anyone?!
 You failed college TWICE, which isn't nearly as bad as your failure as a father — how's that son of yours you never see?
 But you know what?
 I could forgive all of that... all of it... if you weren't such a BORE.
 That's the worst of it, Brian.
 You're just a big, sad, alcoholic BORE.
 Well, see ya later, Brian.
 Thanks for the fucking steak!"

-Though that speech made Quagmire sound like a hypocrite given that he's done far worse things than Brian ever has, most of the time he's a heartless sex hound who will do anything to take advantage of almost any woman and he's abandoned who knows how many kids.
+Of course, Quagmire himself is the dead last person to talk.
+He sounded like a hypocrite given that he's done far worse things than Brian ever has, most of the time he's a heartless sex hound who will do anything to take advantage of almost any woman and he's abandoned who knows how many kids.
 Also sometimes his own hatred for Brian crosses over into Disproportionate Retribution, like when he beat up Brian for sleeping with his transgender father (something which Brian was completely unaware of).